 A good rule of thumb is:

-Here at About Art History, Modern Art starts as the Impressionists were winding down.
-While this is acceptable, strong arguments can be (and have been) made that Modern Art began at a variety of different dates.
-Depending on which survey course a person takes, Modern Art is said to have begun with:
+I believe Modern Art began just as the Impressionists were winding down.
+While this is an acceptable classification, strong arguments can be (and have been) made that Modern Art began at a variety of different dates.
+Depending on which survey course a person takes, Modern Art is said to have begun with either:

 - Daguerre's announcement, in 1839, that he had invented a method for making a direct positive image,